shariqfarhan/Explore/S4/readme.md

 ## Impact of learning rate on learning

-Learning rate = 0.1
+### Learning rate = 0.1

 <img width="441" alt="image" src="https://user-images.githubusercontent.com/57046534/212279999-78dfde06-280f-4800-a3fd-e7efe4f34375.png">

+For this learning rate, we see the elbow of the curve near 160-200 steps.

-Learning rate = 0.2
+### Learning rate = 0.2

 <img width="429" alt="image" src="https://user-images.githubusercontent.com/57046534/212280090-6a656c55-a68c-40db-8cbb-ed6cc3cfeb14.png">
+For this learning rate, we see the elbow of the curve near 120-150 steps.

-Learning rate = 0.5
+### Learning rate = 0.5

 <img width="424" alt="image" src="https://user-images.githubusercontent.com/57046534/212280353-8183af91-978f-490e-969e-6c1fd37b7ed0.png">
+For this learning rate, we see the elbow of the curve near 80-100 steps.

-Learning rate = 0.8
+### Learning rate = 0.8

 <img width="440" alt="image" src="https://user-images.githubusercontent.com/57046534/212280392-36b1a48a-6a2c-46ae-986b-eec295b8f85f.png">
+For this learning rate, we see the elbow of the curve near 40-60 steps.

-Learning rate = 1.0
+### Learning rate = 1.0

 <img width="441" alt="image" src="https://user-images.githubusercontent.com/57046534/212280431-4c936e17-b0df-4ee4-a4a4-f936463b2676.png">
+For this learning rate, we see the elbow of the curve near 40 steps.

-Learning rate = 2.0
+### Learning rate = 2.0

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/57046534/212280483-a8e4d1ec-7efe-4205-8bdd-5fb3fa457e49.png">

+For this learning rate, we see the elbow of the curve near 30 steps.

 ## Conclusions

 We see that as the learning rates increase the learning happens quicker, but faster learning could be a double-edged sword as it can impact our global minima / local minima.

+For successful processing, we need the required target accuracy and the learning rate which could achieve that.
+If the learning rate is too high, the model will oscillate around the target accuracy but never reach the target.
+If it's too low, the model will take a lot of time to reach the required target accuracy.

 # Part 2 of the Assignment - Session 3 - Backpropagation and Architectural Basics